selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   * `client_id` - (Required) Service identifier issued by the OIDC provider and used in authentication requests to the resources.

-  * `username_claim` - JWT claim to use as the username.
+  * `username_claim` - (Optional) JWT claim to use as the username.
 The default value is `sub`.
 The content of the claim must be a unique identifier of the end user.

-  * `groups_claim` - JWT claim to use as the user's group.
+  * `groups_claim` - (Optional) JWT claim to use as the user's group.
 The default value is `groups`.

-  * `ca_certs` - Certificate in PEM format for the CA that signed your identity provider's web certificate.
-Required when using self-signed certificates. *Learn more about [Access to the cluster through an OIDC provider](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/access-to-cluster-with-oidc-provider/).*
+  * `ca_certs` - (Optional) Certificate in PEM format for the CA that signed your identity provider's web certificate.
+Optional if the certificate is issued by the public CA that Ubuntu by default considers trustworthy. *Learn more about [Access to the cluster through an OIDC provider](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/access-to-cluster-with-oidc-provider/).*

 ## Attributes Reference